CanDIG/candig-server/docs/datarepo.rst

     For detailed instructions, see ingest_.

 The ``init`` command initialises a new registry DB at a given file path.
-This is the first command that must be issued when creating a new GA4GH repository.
+Unless you have a clinical json file ready that can be ingested with ``ingest``, you need to run this to initialize your DB.

 .. argparse::
     :module: candig.server.cli.repomanager